| L’IMPRESSIONNISTE |

 Monday, Day 2 – Fleurey-sur-Ouche to Sainte Marie-sur-Ouche

-This morning, experience your first day's cruise along this enchanting canal, which also promises a walk or cycle along an ever-present towpath past sleepy villages and pretty lock houses.
 After lunch, we drive to Abbaye de Citeaux, where the Cistercian monks have been making cheese since the 1920s.
-Citeaux is made from the milk of the white Montbéliarde cows that graze in the Abbay'’s meadows and only 300 cheeses are made every Monday and Tuesday.
-We enjoy a cheese tasting, before moving on to visit Clos de Vougeot, headquarters of the esteemed Chevaliers du Tastevin, who award a special prized label to the finest Côte d'Or vintages every year.
+Monks at the Abbaye make Citeaux from the milk of white Montbéliarde cows grazing in their meadows, producing only 300 cheeses every Monday and Tuesday.
+We then enjoy a cheese tasting.
+Afterwards, we visit Clos de Vougeot, headquarters of the esteemed Chevaliers du Tastevin, who award a special prized label to the finest Côte d’Or vintages every year.
 Dinner on board.

 Tuesday, Day 3 – Sainte Marie-sur Ouche to La Bussière